fmezou/lappupdate/docs/howto/howto_deploy_applications.rst

 These files are `text file`_ complying with the `Windows standard`_.
 So you can use any text editor (e.g. notepad, notepad++, vim...) to edit them.

-The `applist` topic details the format of these files.
+The `background_applist-format` topic details the format of these files.

 In fact, you can have so much file as you want according to your needs.
-For example, you can have an `applist` file per computer or a set of computer (e.g. children, purchasing department...).
-If you use a domain controller, you can match `applist` files with your Organisational Units (OU).
+For example, you can have an :dfn:`applist` file per computer or a set of computer (e.g. children, purchasing department...).
+If you use a domain controller, you can match :dfn:`applist` files with your Organisational Units (OU).

 .. topic:: Applications store

-   A way of making is to store installers into the same directory that `applist` files with a separate folder for each product (Mozilla Firefox and its extension may be considered as one product).
-It clarifies the installers organisation and allow to have a `__postinstall__` :term:`hook script` for each of them.
+   A way of making is to store installers into the same directory that :dfn:`applist` files with a separate folder for each product (Mozilla Firefox and its extension may be considered as one product).
+It clarifies the installers organisation and allow to have a :command:`__postinstall__` `hook script` for each of them.

-By default, the `applist` files are stored in the :file:`appstore` directory located at the same level that the directory containing the `lappdeploy` script.
-To change the location of `applist` files and installers packages, you must tune the `APP_STORE_DIR` environment variable.
+By default, the :dfn:`applist` files are stored in the :file:`appstore` directory located at the same level that the directory containing the :command:`lappdeploy` script.
+To change the location of :dfn:`applist` files and installers packages, you must tune the :envvar:`APP_STORE_DIR` environment variable.

 .. topic:: Example